Top 6 Universities in Canada and How to Apply

 A Much Lower Cost of Living

-While you'll need your fees covered, you will have to make provision for additional expenses like study materials, accommodation, transport and other day-to-day expenses.
-You'll also need to consider study permit or visa fees when planning your budget.
-With all the expenses that may pile up, you can, however, breathe a sigh of relief right about now.
+While you will need your fees covered, you must make provision for additional expenses like study materials, accommodation, transport and other day-to-day expenses.
+When planning your budget, you must also consider study permit or visa fees.
+With all the costs that may pile up, you can breathe a sigh of relief now.
 Why?
 Because it costs less to live in Canada than in the US and Down Under.

-It can be quite tough getting into American universities but rest assured, you stand a better chance of being accepted into a program at a Canadian university.
-To be considered for bachelor's programs as an international student, a Canadian university will most likely take a look at your high school results.
-So If you've fared well in this department, chances are high that you'll be accepted.
+It can be quite tough getting into American universities - but rest assured, you stand a better chance of being accepted into a program at a Canadian university.
+To be considered for bachelor's programs as an international student in Canada, a Canadian university will most likely take a look at your high school results.
+So if you've fared well in this department, chances are high that you will be accepted.

 One of the best things about Canada is its melting pot of cultures.
-As an international student, you'll automatically become another strand in the bold tapestry of this North American nation - on campus when joining your industry and within Canadian society.
-This inclusive environment will ensure that you thrive throughout your university years and beyond as you become part of an international community in your field of expertise.
+As an international student, you will automatically become another strand in the bold tapestry of this North American nation - on campus when joining your industry and within Canadian society.
+This inclusive environment will ensure that you thrive throughout your university years and beyond as you become part of an international community in your expertise.

 Immigration Pathways Available For International Students

-Besides being one of the most affordable and safest settings to study in, Canada is equally popular because it provides foreign students with several pathways to earn permanent residency once they have completed their studies.
-The Express Entry System and the Provincial Nominee Program are two options.
+Besides being one of the most affordable and safest settings to study in, Canada is equally popular because it provides international students with several pathways to earn permanent residency once they have completed their studies.
+The Express Entry System and the Provincial Nominee Program are two popular options.

 Yes.
 The Government of Canada does not cover the medical costs of international students.
 You'll find that medical cover will differ according to where you study.
 Make sure you find out the health insurance requirements at the university you apply to.

-Will I Be Able Work On My Language Skills Once I Study In Canada?
+Will I be Able to Work on my Language Skills Once I Study in Canada?